Magnesium an all-round health hero

 Hua S. Orally administered liposomal formulations for colon targeted drug delivery.
 Front Pharmacol.
 2014; 5:138.

 Jahnen-Dechent W, Ketteler M. Magnesium basics.
 Clin Kidney J. 2012;5 (1):i3-i14.

 Jones D S (2006).
 Textbook of Functional Medicine.
 Gig Harbor WA: The Institute for Functional Medicine.

 Osiecki H (2008).
 The Nutrient Bible 8th Edition.
 Australia: Bioconcepts Publishing.

 Rylander R (1996).
 Environment al Magnesium Deficiency as a cardiovascular risk factor.
-European Journal of Cardiovascular Prevention & Rehabilitation.
+European Journal of Cardiovascular Prevention and Rehabilitation.
 3, 1, 4-10.

 Schecter M (2000).The role of magnesium as antithrombotic therapy.
 Wien Med Wochenschr.
 150, 15-16, 343-7.

 Schauss, A G (1995).
-Minerals, Trace Elements & Human Health.
+Minerals, Trace Elements and Human Health.
 USA: Life Sciences Press.